-Payments of principal and interest on the Notes, except for interest exempt from U.S. federal income tax, and proceeds from the sale or other disposition of a Note may be subject to U.S. information reporting and backup withholding if the sale or payment is effected through a U.S. broker or another middleman with certain connections in the United States.
+Payments subject to information reporting may be subject to backup withholding unless the Non-U.S. Holder complies with certification procedures to establish that it is not a U.S. person or is otherwise establishes a basis for exemption from backup withholding.
+The certification procedures required to claim the exemption from withholding tax on interest, described above, will also be sufficient to avoid backup withholding.
+Backup withholding is not an additional tax.
 Any amount withheld may be credited against a Non-U.S. Holder's U.S. federal income tax liability or refunded to the extent it exceeds such holder's liability and the relevant information is timely furnished to the U.S. Internal Revenue Service.

 THE DISCUSSION ABOVE IS A GENERAL SUMMARY.
 IT DOES NOT COVER ALL TAX MATTERS THAT MAY BE OF IMPORTANCE TO A PARTICULAR INVESTOR.
-EACH PROSPECTIVE INVESTOR IS URGED TO CONSULT ITS OWN TAX

-ADVISOR ABOUT THE TAX CONSEQUENCES TO IT OF AN INVESTMENT IN THE NOTES IN LIGHT OF THE INVESTOR'S OWN CIRCUMSTANCES.
+EACH PROSPECTIVE INVESTOR IS URGED TO CONSULT ITS OWN TAX ADVISOR ABOUT THE TAX CONSEQUENCES TO IT OF AN INVESTMENT IN THE NOTES IN LIGHT OF THE INVESTOR'S OWN CIRCUMSTANCES.